 Once the MSP is operating, further benefits of CloudProtect come to bear:

-Users can be brought on-line as they need the service
+Users can be brought on-line as they need the service.

-More importantly, the MSP only pays for the actual number of user connections (log-ins) each day.
-Traditionally, the MSP has had to guess (with the help of their customer) the peak user demand and size accordingly.
-With CloudProtect if user access is low during weekends and holidays, that is all that is paid for; if it soars past the predicted peak at some stage, that level of usage is only billed for the day it occurs.
+More importantly, the MSP only pays for the actual number of user connections (logins) each day.
+Traditionally, the MSP has had to guess (with the help of their customer) the peak user demand and then size accordingly.
+With CloudProtect, if user access is low during weekends and holidays, that is all that is paid for; if it soars past the predicted peak at some stage, that level of usage is only billed for the day it occurs.

 The MSP will be billing its customers as they use the service and being charged in exactly the same way, completely de-risking the provision of the service.